Overview

 🚗 Getting There

-Lan Hà Bay is accessed by boat or kayak tour from Cát Bà town.
-Tour operators in the town run full-day and half-day excursions - boats depart from the main pier in Cát Bà town from around 8 AM.
-Kayak tours (paddling the bay in sea kayaks rather than sitting on a motorboat) are the recommended format and available from most operators.
-Overnight boat tours on Lan Hà Bay are also available - a smaller-scale version of the Ha Long Bay overnight cruise experience but with fewer other boats.
+Lan Hạ Bay is accessed by boat or kayak tour from Cát Bà town.
+Tour operators run full-day and half-day excursions departing from the main pier from around 8 AM.
+Kayak tours - paddling sea kayaks rather than sitting on a motorboat - are the recommended format and available from most operators.
+Overnight boat tours on Lan Hạ are also available, a smaller-scale version of the Ha Long overnight cruise with far fewer other boats around.
+The bioluminescence night kayaking tour departs after dark and is booked separately - most hostels and hotels in Cát Bà town can arrange it, with prices around 28 USD per person though this varies by operator.

 What to Expect